 Lens tint can make all the difference to your experience wearing sunglasses, optimizing your vision to varied conditions, making some pairs better suited to certain outings and activities than others.

-The blue lens tint of these sunglasses promote blue light to pass through, and block more orange and yellow light.
+The blue lens tint of some sunglasses promote blue light (which keeps you alert) to pass through, and block more orange and yellow light.
+Credit: Justin Simoni

 Gray, Brown, and Blue Lens Tints